fastpress/docs/README.md

  - Fetch/order blogs by unique tags, dates and authors
  - *editable* blogs by visitors, edits then are sent as PR to your github account.
  - log in with github/twitter to comment.
+ - easily embed gists and tweets into your blog post

 ## Collaboration
 Anyone is welcome to contribute.